image-dired

 * Supports all image formats that Emacs and convert supports, but

-the thumbnails are hard-coded to JPEG format.
+the thumbnails are hard-coded to JPEG or PNG format.
+It uses

 * WARNING: The "database" format used might be changed so keep a

-backup of `image-dired-db-file' when testing new versions.
+backup of `image-dired-tags-db-file' when testing new versions.

 TODO